 The Theater of Dionysus is where the famous Greek playwrights, Aeschylus, Sophocles, and Euripides, premiered their plays.
 Many famous plays such as Oedipus Rex, Antigone, and The Bacchae were first performed here.

 👉Is the Theatre of Dionysus still used?
-Yes, the Theatre of Dionysys continued being used in Roman times.
+Yes, the Theatre of Dionyses continued being used in Roman times.
 After many restorations throughout history, the theatre is still used for performances and orchestras in special events nowadays.

 Sanctuary of Asclepius